kevinwlu/dsd/DE0-CV/README.md

 * File > New > VHDL File > OK

-* Copy and paste adder.vhd
+* Copy and paste adder.vhdl

 * Click the arrow to compile